Trailers and sidecars

 Riding with a trailer

-Towing a trailer may create extra blind spots around your motorbike.
-Make sure that you check carefully all around you before manoeuvring your motorbike.
+Towing a trailer may create extra blind spots around your motorcycle.
+Make sure that you check carefully all around you before manoeuvring your motorcycle.
 If the trailer blocks your view in your mirrors, you may need to use extra mirrors.

 There’s a lower national speed limit for all vehicles towing trailers